 Do not give up

 Finally, it is important that once you have taken action to stay in control of your water management.
 Ensure that you are maintaining success and setting an example to your competitors, community and more.
 Promote your efforts and commitments to reducing your water footprint; this will ensure others will not only value your company more but also follow in your footsteps.
-Embedding a sustainable culture in your organisation can do wonders for your business and the planet.
+Simple actions such as installing office water coolers can do wonders for your business in managing water efficiently Embedding a sustainable culture in your organisation can do wonders for your business and the planet.

 The Water Footprint Assessment